AbobaCorp/2048/README.md

 Install git and g++ packages using the package manager of your distribution.

 Download the SFML SDK from the [download page](https://www.sfml-dev.org/download.php), unpack it and copy the files to your preferred location: either a separate path in your personal folder (like /home/me/sfml), or a standard path (like /usr/local).

+Instead of \<sfml-install-path\>, enter the path where the SFML directory is stored
 ```sh
 git clone https://github.com/AbobaCorp/2048.git
 cd 2048